-Although the SpecC language is defined by a Language Reference Manual (LRM) [5], and a reference implementation, a compiler and simulator, are freely available as open source, the precise meaning of the execution semantics has not been captured so far.
+open source reference implementation, a compiler and a simulator, the precise meaning of the execution semantics has not been captured so far.
 However, a precise semantics of SpecC is mandatory for various applications including simulation, synthesis, and formal verification.
-If well written, it can be taken as a complementary, unambiguous documentation to significantly help the user understanding the language.
+If well written, it can be taken as a complementary, unambiguous documentation to significantly help understanding the language.

-This article is the first publication of a formal SpecC semantics.
-Our semantics description is intended to provide a concise definition of the complete execution semantics of SpecC V1.0 for potential standardization.
+This article presents the formal semantics for SpecC execution.
+The SpecC semantics provides a concise definition of the complete execution semantics of SpecC V1.0 for potential standardization.
 This is an important step towards future SpecC compliant implementations and applications in various fields including formal verification.
-In the domain of system synthesis and simulation, our formal semantics can be used as a sound basis to identify common behavioral concepts for interoperability with Verilog, VHDL, and SystemC.
-This is a first step for identifying common language patterns and subsets for SystemC synthesis.
+In synthesis and (co-)simulation, our formal semantics can be used as a sound basis to identify common behavioral concepts for interoperability with Verilog, VHDL, and SystemC.

-We present a concise and rigorous but yet intuitive semantic definition of SpecC as defined in [5] in terms of Gurevich's distributed Abstract State Machines (ASMs) [9].
-ASMs allow us to produce our specification following the terminology and the definitions given in the SpecC LRM [5] and corresponding to the VHDL'93 semantics in [2].
-We develop a mathematical definition of SpecC in terms of a SpecC Algebra considering wait, waitfor, notify, notifyone, par, pipe, and try statements, as well as the complete interaction between the user defined behaviors and channels with the kernel process.
+We present a concise and rigorous but yet intuitive semantic definition of SpecC in terms of Gurevich's distributed Abstract State Machines (ASMs) [8].
+Our ASM specification follows the terminology and outlines given in the SpecC LRM [4] and additionally correspond to the VHDL'93 semantics in [2].
+We present a mathematical definition of SpecC in terms of a SpecC Algebra considering wait, waitfor, notify, notifyone, par, and try statements, as well as the complete interaction between the user defined behaviors and channels with the kernel process.
 We additionally outline how to derive a C++ implementation for a SpecC simulator from this specification and demonstrate how ASMs can be applied as a formal framework for the general specification and implementation of virtual machines such as simulators.

 The remainder of this paper is organized as follows.
 Section 2 discusses related works.
-In Section 3, we briefly review the formalism of distributed ASMs.
-Then, Section 4 introduces the SpecC language and defines its execution semantics in terms of our SpecC Algebra.
-Section 5 outlines how to transform the given SpecC ASM specification into a C++ implementation.
-Section 6 closes with a conclusion and outlook.
+Section 3 briefly introduces distributed ASMs before Section 4 outlines basic conceptsof the SpecC language and defines its execution semantics by means of ASMs.
+Section 5 outlines how to derive an implementation from the specification.
+Section 6 finally closes with a conclusion and outlook.

-2. Related Work
+2. RELATED WORKS

 Over previous years, research in formal semantics in EDA mainly focused on VHDL.
-There were quite a couple of approaches based on temporal logic, functional semantics, denotational semantics, and operational semantics applying Boyer-Moore Logic, Process Algebras, Petri-Nets etc. [4].
+There exists numerous works based on temporal logics, functional semantics, denotational semantics, and operational semantics applying Boyer-Moore Logic, Process Algebras, Petri-Nets etc. [3].
 Most of the approaches cover subsets dedicated for application in formal verification.
-Olcoz et al., Reetz et al., and Boerger et al. have covered the complete VHDL language.
-Their definitions were based on Colored Petri-Nets, Flow Graphs, and Abstract State Machines [4].
-The latter covered VHDL'93 and was extended for VHDL-AMS in [12].
-Other applications investigated VHDL-Verilog interoperability [11].
-Most recently, SystemC simulation semantics have been published in [10] which is oriented towards the VHDL'93 definitions in [2].
+In [3], the simulation semantics of complete behavioral VHDL 93 is introduced by Abstract State